 by Gord Grant PhD, RAc

 Recently studies have linked psychological depression with activation of the amygdalae, an important little pair of “almond” shaped structures located behind your eyes and about as far back as your ears.
-At the University of Alberta, Nikolai Malykhin and his team are documenting increases in both the size and “activation” of the amygdala in depressed people (see his website).
+At the University of Alberta, Nikolai Malykhin and his team are documenting increases in both the size and “activation” of the amygdala in depressed people.

-Acupuncture has traditionally been used to treat anxiety problems with or without depression, and now research shows it to be as clinically significant as psychological counselling in the treatment of depression (see the research).
-Research now demonstrates that certain points used in acupuncture are able to “calm” or “deactivate” these amygdala structures (compared to “sham or “placebo” treatment substitute for acupuncture), and may be one of several mechanisms that explain the acupuncture effect (see the research review).
+Acupuncture has traditionally been used to treat anxiety problems with or without depression, and now research shows it to be as clinically significant as psychological counselling in the treatment of depression.

 MRI or magnetic resonance imaging has permitted researchers to investigate various diseases and mental illnesses looking for changes in brain structure.
 And more recently, functional or fMRI allows researchers to observe relative blood flow in the brain where they look for increases (called “activation”) or decreases (called “deactivation”) in blood flow.